-Bankruptcy is a powerful legal tool.
+Bankruptcy is a powerful legal tool, but what legal protections does bankruptcy offer?
 The United States Bankruptcy Code affords people who need to file many protections.
 Bankruptcy law has the power to eliminate debts and stop lawsuits from moving forward.
 It even grants debtors the ability to get out of contractual obligations without financial penalty.

 The full scope of the legal protections bankruptcy offers is vast.

 Protection of Property